ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-iis.md

 ### <strong>8.
 Configure Faveo in IIS Manager</strong>

 - Open IIS Manager and in the left pane, Explore till you find *Default Web Site*, select it.
-- Then in the right pane, you will see the *Basic Settings* option click on it, a new window will open as  shown below:
+- Then in the right panel, you will see the *Basic Settings* option click on it, a new window will open as  shown below:

 - Set the *Physical Path* value to: